 The 1940s saw more hard times in the community as many more 63rd Street businesses closed and sleazy taverns were opened up instead.

 As African Americans moved into the community in larger numbers there began a housing crisis and the need to divide the apartments into kitchenettes became a necessity.
 These small apartments and many buildings in the neighborhood began major deterioration and the neighborhood started to become an urban slum.
 What started off as middle class African Americans moving here to escape the slums to the north turned into this neighborhood becoming another ghetto as the local economy fell apart due to lack of support for the black community.
 Slum lords and all-out absent landlords were a rampant problem in this community that left their buildings in a state of decay as they charged higher rent than the living quarters were worth.
 When you have several slum lords that run several broken building it all around decreases the value of the neighborhood and that prevents investment in the community and causes a lack of employment, this was all prevalent in this community.

 Real estate block busting tactics became a rampant method used by sleazy real estate agents in this neighborhood; this is what fueled the rapid white flight back in the 1950s.
 Young black youths in this community became angry about the way they were forced to live and this led to the formation of street gangs in the community.

-Poverty and exploitation from local merchants and slum lords brought about the need for “The Woodlawn Organization” or “TWO” that led protests against slum lords and other unfair exploitations and they also worked with the gangs in the neighborhood like the Black Stone Rangers to help them find legitimate jobs; however, their efforts proved unsuccessful as the neighborhood fell into a further state of deterioration and several socioeconomic issues especially after TWO lost funding to the gangs, the gangs then began selling Heroin and Cocaine.
+Poverty and exploitation from local merchants and slum lords brought about the need for “The Woodlawn Organization” or “TWO” that led protests against slum lords and other unfair exploitations and they also worked with the gangs in the neighborhood to help them find legitimate jobs; however, their efforts proved unsuccessful as the neighborhood fell into a further state of deterioration and several socioeconomic issues especially after TWO lost funding to the gangs, the gangs then began selling Heroin and Cocaine.